Internal-Tide/utide_m/README.rst

 Python re-implementation of the Matlab package UTide.

+Calculates astronomy seperately from the solve harmonic analysis, so the function solve_m is more efficient for multiple time series with the same time vector.
 Still in heavy development--everything is subject to change!

 Note: the user interface differs from the Matlab version, so